Learn to bake a delicious basic muffin recipe (with variations) to let you personalize a muffin for any day or any mood.

 - Preheat the oven to 425°F.

 - Lightly grease a standard muffin tin.
 Or line with 12 paper or silicone muffin cups, and grease the cups with non-stick vegetable oil spray; this will ensure that they peel off the muffins.
 Or use the tip I share in the video for the best liners.

-- Cream together the butter, vegetable oil, and sugars till smooth.
+- Cream together the butter, vegetable oil, vanilla, and sugars till smooth.

 - Add the eggs one at a time, beating to combine.

 - Whisk together the flour, baking powder, baking soda, cinnamon, salt.

 - Stir the flour into the butter mixture alternately with the milk, beginning and ending with the flour and making sure everything is thoroughly combined.

 - Fold in the berries or the mix in of your choice.